tompi/cheapino/doc/buildguide_v2.md

 ### Step 1: Diodes

 You need to be careful to solder the diodes the correct way.
 The line on the diode should always be closest to the square pad of the footprint, NOT the round one.
 The PCB supports SMD and throug hole diodes, and you can choose which side you want to mount them.
 I suggest mounting them on the top side, to keep height of board as low as possible.

 ![Diodes](images/buildguidev2/diodes.png)

 If you use through hole diodes and have sockets for the MCU, keep the legs you cut off and use them for socketing the MCU.

 ![Diode legs](images/buildguidev2/diodes_legs.png)

+### Step 2: Hotswap sockets

+This step is optional, and only if you are building for hotswap.
+The sockets go on the bottom sides of of the PCB,
+Make sure you follow the PCB outline for the sockets(white lines), its very easy to solder them in the wrong direction(at least that is what I managed to do with more than half of them first time...)

-### Step 2: Bridge solder pads on right side
+### Step 3: Bridge solder pads on right side

 This step is only for the right side of the keyboard.
 You need to bridge the 7 solder pads.
 If you forget this, the right side will not register keypresses.